Ontario Highway 401: Rt. Hon. Herb Gray Parkway

+completing the Highway 401 extension as far as the planned bridge approach and border plaza.
+Crossing the Detroit River, the new bridge will extend Highway 401 across the US border to a connection through Delray to I-75.

 Construction on projects related to the Gordie Howe International Bridge began in 2015 with an initial completion date in 2019–20.

 The "Bridging North America" consortium was selected to build the bridge in July 2018, with construction beginning immediately.

-The Gordie Howe International Bridge is expected to be completed by the end of 2024.
+The Gordie Howe International Bridge is expected to be completed in early 2026.